jsmckenzie/bacterialTSM/README.md

 ## Data
 The raw data referenced in the publication above is available in MetaboLights [2], [MTLBS10328](https://www.ebi.ac.uk/metabolights/MTBLS415).
 This repository contains a subset of the pre-processed data, sufficient to run the example code provided.

+The example data contains a `[597 x 17]` matrix of 17 variable intensities, as well as a `[17 x 1]` vector of m/z values.
+The phylogeny of the 597 observations is provided as a `{597 x 7}` table, with the 7 taxonomic ranks being Gram, Phylum, Class, Order, Family, Genus and Species.
+Other taxonomic ranks can be included, but it is necessary that taxonomy is provided from the least to the most specific, i.e. least specific in the first column.
+The `VariableNames` property of the table contains the taxonomic ranks.

 ## Code
 The code and example data in this repository explains the process of determining taxon specific markers (TSMs), i.e. assessing the specificity of a variable at each taxonomic rank.
 The `@TSM` class contains various methods which are each described below.
 The output from the class is a determination as to whether a variable is specific and at what rank.